Distributed compute regions (limited availability)

-Distributed compute regions bring the power of full-stack computing to underserved and hard-to-reach locations.
-This lets you build and deploy edge-native applications closer to users and devices around the world.
-It also lets you spread resiliency across multiple locations rather than relying on the availability of a single region.
+Distributed compute regions bring the power of full-stack computing to underserved and remote locations.
+They let you build and deploy edge-native applications near users and devices around the world.
+These distributed regions spread resiliency across multiple locations rather than relying on the availability of a single region.

-Distributed regions support a subset of the Akamai cloud computing features and services supported by core compute regions, and differ in the use cases they support.
-Core regions are more suited to full-duty workloads, while distributed regions are best suited to specific parts of an application or workload where proximity to end users is paramount.
+Distributed regions support a subset of the Akamai cloud computing features and services supported by core compute regions, and cater to different use cases.
+While core regions can handle full-duty workloads, distributed regions are ideal for applications that require proximity to end users.

-Deploying a Compute Instance to a distributed region may be a good option if you already have an account, have already deployed Compute Instance(s) to one or more core regions, and any of the following apply:
+You can deploy to a distributed compute region if you have an account and have already deployed Compute Instances to one or more core regions.

-• You need to offer a high performing and highly available service to a distributed audience
+• Need to offer a high performing and highly available service to a distributed audience.

-• You need to run multiple instances of your application
+• Need to run multiple instances of your application.

-Core compute regions are centrally located with a full feature set, long-term durability, and extensive scalability for enterprise workloads.
+Core compute regions.
+These regions are centrally located, offering full features, long-term durability, and scalability for enterprise workloads.

-Distributed compute regions let you deploy parts of your application or workload to locations closer to your users.
-You can also spread resiliency across multiple locations rather than relying on the availability of a single region.
-Applications deployed to distributed regions should be designed in such a way that any single region or server could fail without impacting overall availability.
+Distributed compute regions.
+These regions let you deploy parts of your application or workload closer to your users.
+They enable you to spread resiliency across multiple locations instead of relying on the availability of a single region.
+Applications deployed to distributed regions should be designed so that any single region or server could fail without impacting overall availability.

-Distributed regions support features and services you need to build highly available edge-native applications across a growing distributed footprint.
+Distributed regions support essential features and services for building highly available, edge-native applications across a growing distributed footprint.
 These include Dedicated CPU Compute Instances, Cloud Firewalls, Metadata service (cloud-init), VLANs, IP Sharing, and more.

 Block Storage, Object Storage, and Backups are not directly supported in distributed compute regions, but can be leveraged as part of a larger distributed ecosystem.
-When state or storage is a key component of your application, distributed regions can seamlessly reach back to core region deployments of such services.
+When state or storage is a key component of your application, distributed regions can connect seamlessly to core region deployments of these services.

-For the list of features and services supported by distributed regions, see Distributed Compute Regions features and services.
+For a complete list of features and services, see Distributed compute region features and services.

 To learn more about Service Level Objective targets, contact Support.